Types

 }

 Within a custom enum extension it is also possible to override the name of an existing element with a given tag, should a user wish to attribute a different descriptive name or behaviour to that tag.
-This can be done for example by writing
+For this to work, the original tag name must be brought into scope using the using

 extend enum TimeInForce {